-Username: root

-Password: loadbalancer
+Username: loadbalancer Password: loadbalancer

 NB.
-If you prefer you can use the HTTPS administration address: https://192.168.2.21:9443/lbadmin/
+If you prefer you can use the HTTPS administration address: https://<IP address:9443/lbadmin/

 All administration tasks can be carried out through the web interface.

 Additional real servers (web interface)

 The wizard sets up one virtual server with one real server (back-end server) to send the traffic to.
 You will need to add any extra servers through the web administration interface: